- Major Studies

-However, most companies still have computer hardware that needs to be periodically refreshed.
-And, that leads to the question: What are typical best practices in upgrading or replacing an organization’s computer hardware?
+Although IT capital budgets are shrinking as companies increasingly choose cloud infrastructure, most companies still have computer hardware that needs to be periodically refreshed.
+This leads to the question: What are typical best practices in upgrading or replacing an organization’s computer hardware?
 Is it best to replace an entire class of hardware all at once, or in waves?

 Further complicating the issue is that different types of equipment may demand different approaches.
 PCs, servers, storage, and network infrastructure not only have varying life cycles, but swapping out the equipment creates different challenges for the enterprise.
 While PCs can be swapped out with minimal disruption to the enterprise (and only a small inconvenience to the user), large-scale network changes could impact service levels and availability over a longer period.